General Mills, Inc. (GIS) CEO Jeff Harmening on Q4 2020 Results - Earnings Call Transcript

 Jeff Siemon

 Good morning.
 Thank you for joining us to hear our prepared remarks on General Mills’ Fourth Quarter Fiscal 2020 Earnings.
 Later this morning, we will hold a separate live question-and-answer session on today’s results, which you can hear via webcast on our Investor Relations website.
-In a moment, I’ll turn the call over to Jeff Harmening, our Chairman and CEO, and Kofi Bruce, our CFO, but before I do let me first touch on a few items up front.
+In a moment, I’ll turn the call over to Jeff Harmening, our Chairman and CEO; and Kofi Bruce, our CFO, but before I do let me first touch on a few items up front.

 On our website you will find our press release on fourth quarter results that went out earlier this morning, along with a copy of the presentation.
 It’s important to note that our remarks will include forward-looking statements that are based on management’s current views and assumptions, including facts and assumptions Jeff and Kofi will share related to the potential impact of the COVID-19 pandemic on our results in fiscal ‘21.
 The second slide in today’s presentation lists several factors, among them the impact of the pandemic that could cause our future results to be different than our current estimates.